Exact post-selection inference, with application to the lasso: Post-selection intervals for regression coefficients

-Alternatively, we could have conditioned on the signs, in addition to the model, so that we would only have to worry about conditioning on a single polyhedron.
-We also showed in Section \ref{sec:polyhedra} that
+Alternatively, we could have conditioned on the signs, in addition to the model, so that we would only have to condition on a single polyhedron.
+We also showed in Section~\ref{sec:polyhedra} that

-Inverting this statistic will produce intervals that have $(1-\alpha)$ coverage conditional on $\{\hE = \E, \hat\bs = \bs\}$, and hence, $(1-\alpha)$ coverage conditional on $\{\hE = \E\}$.
+Inverting this statistic will produce intervals that have $(1-\alpha)$ coverage conditional on $\{\hE= \E, \hat\bs= \bs\}$, and hence $(1-\alpha)$ coverage conditional on $\{\hE= \E\}$.
 However, these intervals will be less efficient; they will in general be wider.
 However, one may be willing to sacrifice statistical efficiency for computational efficiency.
-Notice that the main cost in computing intervals according to Theorem \ref{thm:conf_int} is determining the intervals $[\V^-_\bs(\bz), \V^+_\bs(\bz)]$ for each $\bs \in \{-1, 1\}^{|\E|}$.
-The number of such sign patterns is $2^{|\E|}$.
-While this might be feasible when $|\E|$ is, say, less than 15, it is not feasible when we select hundreds of variables.
-Conditioning on the signs means that we only have to compute the interval $[\V^-_\bs(\bz), \V^+_\bs(\bz)]$ for the sign pattern $\bs$ that was actually observed.
+Notice that the main cost in computing intervals according to Theorem \ref{thm:conf_int} is determining the intervals $[\V^-_\bs(\bz), \V^+_\bs(\bz)]$ for each $\bs\in\{ -1, 1\}^{\llvert \E\rrvert }$.
+The number of such sign patterns is $2^{\llvert \E\rrvert }$.
+While this might be feasible when $\llvert \E\rrvert $ is small, it is not feasible when we select hundreds of variables.
+Conditioning on the signs means that we only have to compute the interval $[\V^-_\bs(\bz ), \V^+_\bs(\bz)]$ for the sign pattern $\bs$ that was actually observed.

-Figure \ref{fig:ci_comparison} shows the tradeoff in statistical efficiency.
+Figure~\ref{fig:ci_comparison} shows the tradeoff in statistical efficiency.
 When the signal is strong, as in the left-hand plot, there is virtually no difference between the intervals obtained by conditioning on just the model, or the model and signs.
 On the other hand, in the right-hand plot, we see that we can obtain very wide intervals when the signal is weak.
 The widest intervals are for actual noise variables, as expected.

 To understand why post-selection intervals are sometimes very wide, notice that when a truncated Gaussian random variable $Z$ is close to the endpoints of the truncation interval $[a, b]$, there are many means $\mu$ that would be consistent with that observation---hence, the wide intervals.
-Figure \ref{fig:intervals} shows confidence intervals for $\mu$ as a function of $Z$.
+Figure~\ref{fig:intervals} shows confidence intervals for $\mu$ as a function of $Z$.
 When $Z$ is far from the endpoints of the truncation interval, we basically recover the nominal OLS intervals (i.e., not adjusted for selection).